 Foster care is the temporary care of children and young people up to age 17 by trained and accredited foster carers.

 As a foster carer, you can play an important role in a child’s life, even with a small contribution of your time.

 What does a foster carer do?

 As a foster carer, you create a safe and supportive home for a child in care, until that child can return to their family.
 You can care for all types of children, from newborn babies to young people up to age 17.

 When a child or young person first comes into foster care, the aim is to support the parents to have their child or young person return to their care as soon as it is safely possible.
 Foster carers are part of the child or young person’s care team, which includes the foster care agency and the child’s birth family as well as the Department of Families, Fairness and Housing.
 You also play a key role in supporting family reunification.

-You can care for one child or more at any one time, for just a couple of nights a month up to six months or more, depending on your preference.
+You can care for one child or more at any one time, for just a couple of nights a month up to six months or more, depending on what you are comfortable with.

 You can also discuss with your foster care agency the age range, genders and number of children you are comfortable with staying in your home, prior to becoming an accredited foster carer.

 How long does a foster care placement last?

 The length of a placement depends on the type of foster care that you choose to provide to suit your personal circumstances.
 There are four main types of foster care:

 Long Term Care is arranged when a child or young person cannot return home for some time.
 Long-term foster care may cease when a permanent care arrangement is organised, or when the child or young person reaches adulthood and becomes independent.